karios-os/docs/docs/user-guide/index.rst

 **Step 3: Upload License File**

 1. Return to the Karios interface (the validation modal)
-2. In the "Security Configuration File (JSON)" section, upload your downloaded license file using one of these methods:
+2. In the "License Configuration File (JSON)" section, upload your downloaded license file using one of these methods:

    - Drag and drop the file into the designated area
    - Click "click to browse" and select the file from your computer